Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Section 7.

 It shall be the duty of the Mayor to see that the laws and ordinances of the said Town are faithfully executed.
 He shall have the custody of the seal of the corporation and the right of affixing the same.
 He shall approve or veto all ordinances, acts or resolutions of Council.
-If approved, he shall write "approved;" if not approved, he shall write "not approved," and shall sign the same: At the same time of writing his disapproval, he shall state his objections; whereupon the Council may reconsider its vote, and if three-fourths of the members of Council created by this Act, or two-thirds of the members of Council after its number is increased to six, shall favor such ordinance, act or resolution, such ordinance, act or resolution shall become a part of the ordinances, acts and resolutions of said Town.
+If approved, he shall write "approved;" if not approved, he shall write "not approved," and shall sign the same: At the same time of writing his disapproval, he shall state his objections; whereupon the Council may reconsider its vote, and if two-thirds of the members of Council shall favor such ordinance, act or resolution, such ordinance, act or resolution shall become a part of the ordinances, acts and resolutions of said Town.

-The Mayor shall countersign all drafts on the Treasurer, with his approval or non-approval: If not approved, the Treasurer shall not pay such draft unless the Mayor's non-approval shall be overruled by Council, as hereinafter provided.
+The Mayor, or his designee, shall countersign all drafts of the Treasurer, with his approval or non-approval: If not approved, the Treasurer shall not pay such draft unless the Mayor's non-approval shall be overruled by Council, as hereinafter provided.
+All elected officials, officers, and employees having the ability to act upon Town accounts shall be a principal to a surety bond contract written in such amount as shall be determined by the Mayor.

 Section 8.